alex-alltheusernamesaretaken/aws_cm_intern/README.md

 ![Set the function handler](./img/run_script_3.png)

 Another way to run the script would be through the [AWS CLI](https://aws.amazon.com/cli/ "Link to AWS CLI"), by directly invoking the lambda function.
 After [configuring our credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html "How to configure credentials for AWS CLI"), the script could be run with the command: `aws lambda invoke --function-name aws_cm_intern out --log-type Tail`

+##Conclusion

+The script provided fulfils all the goals set out by the assignment.
+There are however further improvements that could be made, particularly in the AWS setup and process of running the script.

+If the functionality of the script was required more often than just the one off update of the security group, a better solution than manually invoking the lambda function may be to deploy a full application, using the API Gateway to run the script when necessary.